avlec/see/README.md

-# Simplified Execution Engine

-SEE bids farewell to the dark ages of downloading and unzipping datasets.
-Instead of bringing the large amounts of data to the execution environment, SEE brings your code into the cloud where the data already exists.
-This will grant faster data access, scalability with computation on the data, and providing features most wouldn’t dare to implement to run their code.
+# Simple Examination Enviroment - SEE

-SEE is also designed to take a users code base, perform linting, security analysis, and offer change suggestions related to pythons best practices.
-Plug and play modules for scanning and other things.
+SEE is a web based examination tool to take a provided set of Python scripts and review them for linting, formatting, inconsistencies, security vulnerabilties, and other tests.
+Changes are suggested and recommended to have the code better follow known best practices.

+SEE attempts to teach users how to write better, more maintainable code, and leave them with skills they can use in all of their projects.

 ## Features

   - Automatic code linting and formatting.
   - Execution environment detection.
   - Library use detection.
   - Codebase security audits.
   - Determining Python version automatically.
   - Determining how technologically literate the users are.
   - File/database caching optimizations, speed hacks.
   - Recomendations for improvements and optimizations to the codebase.

 ## Project management

-In this section we will provide progress reports on the project through iterations discussing interations, logic and analysis for different parts of the system.
+This section provides progress reports on the project by discussing each interation of the application.

 ## Iteration 1

-The first iteration requires UI, Data Access, and Business Logic interactions and logic.
+The first iteration requires UI, Business Logic, Data Access interactions to have been established and discussed.

 ### UI

-Some of the main UI interfaces that will be included in our project:
-  - Plug and play module
-  - input code to be linted

 Our server deploys a single page application (SPA) written with the React framework to a browser.
 Our interface consists of 4 main components: